lngb/TicTacToe/README.md

 # TicTacToe
-TicTacToe, the portable Multiplatform game
+TicTacToe, a portale Python Multiplatform game.
+Free and open source version of the famous game Tic Tac Toe.

+# On Windows

+# On MacOs